 Let’s go back a few years to 2009, when the new Barack Obama administration got Congress to pass the American Recovery and Reinvestment Act, a stimulus package meant to blunt the recession touched off by the financial crisis.
 This $800 billion program was mostly about the very short term, and not about long-term investment.

-Continues at: Failing Dam Is a Symbol of U.S. Infrastructure
+Originally: Failing Dam Is a Symbol of U.S. Infrastructure